• Skip to primary navigation

 This Baked Stuffed French Toast is a great brunch recipe for the holidays

 If you have family or friends visiting for the holidays, this Baked Stuffed French Toast makes a special morning brunch.
-For family that are staying several days, are a few other big brunch casserole recipes:

 • Sausage and Egg Breakfast Casserole